Swiftaim/simpleami/README.md

 The purpose is to provide a simple way to connect to an AMI interface and send commands through it.

-The class AMISvchandler is where the action is.
+The class AMISvcHandler is where the action is.
 Use AMISvcHandler.connect(username, password) method to connect to the Asterisk AMI.

 Use the AMISvcHandler.send_action(action) to send an AMI action to Asterisk.